swparksw/samples/selected/NRFIN_00012/README.md

 Given the trivial nature of this vulnerability, we anticipate patching to be trivial as well.

 However, satisfying the constraints necessary to prove the vulnerability is significantly more difficult.
-Competitors must be able to identify uninitialized memory access in cases when an undersized count value is provided to random(), and craft a request to trigger it.
+Competitors must be able to identify uninitialized memory access in cases when an undersized count value is provided to random2(), and craft a request to trigger it.
-This requires correct modeling of the behavior of random(), and will foil naive attempts to ignore branches wholly dependent on server-generated random values.
+This requires correct modeling of the behavior of random2(), and will foil naive attempts to ignore branches wholly dependent on server-generated random values.
 In addition, they must autonomously reason about fragmentation support and utilize this knowledge to fully control the uninitialized memory.